OpenCageData/opencagedata-misc-docs/query-formatting.md

 This might sound obvious, but we often see people geocoding lists of addresses - including the name of the resident or complex company names.
 That just confuses things.

-Not Good: `Herr Mustermann, Trierer Straße 15, 99423, Weimar, Deutschland`
+Not Good: `Mr. Jack London, Trierer Straße 15, 99423, Weimar, Deutschland`

 Better: `Trierer Straße 15, 99423, Weimar, Deutschland`